Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-share/README.md

 If you attempt to create a share, directory, or file with a name that violates naming rules, the request will fail with status code 400 (Bad Request).

 ### Share Names
-The rules for File Share service share names are more restrictive than what is prescribed by the SMB protocol for SMB share names, so that the Blob and File services can share similar naming conventions for containers and shares.
+The rules for File Share service names are more restrictive than what is prescribed by the SMB protocol for SMB share names, so that the Blob and File services can share similar naming conventions for containers and shares.
 The naming restrictions for shares are as follows:

 1. A share name must be a valid DNS name.
 1. Share names must start with a letter or number, and can contain only letters, numbers, and the dash (-) character.